 - Dual stereo speakers with Dolby Atmos tuning

 If there's one thing this phone excels at, it's media consumption.
 It goes without saying that a big OLED panel will offer great visuals.
-Colours are vibrant and contrast is deep, but surprisingly it's not overly warm.
+Colours are vibrant and contrast is deep.
 Huawei has done a great job of ensuring the colour balance isn't skewed one way or the other towards warm or cool (you can adapt for that in the software anyway, should you please), making for a well-balanced looking screen.

-Without getting too bogged down in technicalities, it's genuinely brilliant for all manner of media.
-Part of it is the size, undoubtedly, but also that aforementioned quality and colour balance.
+Part of the reason it's so adept for media is the size, undoubtedly, but also that aforementioned quality and colour balance.
 It's sharp, and with HDR (high dynamic range) support it offers stunning visuals for both gaming and Netflix binging.

-Watching an episode or two of The Punisher on Netflix was enough to convince us that if we wanted a mobile device for movie watching, this is it.
+Watching an episode or two of The Punisher on Netflix was enough to convince us that if we wanted a mobile device for watching movies, then this is it.
 It also helps a lot that the screen is completely flat.
 There aren't any curves at the edges to distort or discolour the picture.
 It's just one, big, glorious panel.

 The size also means it's a much better platform for multi-tasking, with the split-screen apps view being much less cramped than you'd get on a typical Android phone.
-Plus the X supports Huawei's mPen stylus - although, unlike Samsung's Galaxy Note 9, it's a separate purchase for the Huawei (as is the separate gaming controller, which is a shame).
+Plus the X supports Huawei's mPen stylus - although, unlike the Samsung Galaxy Note 10, it's a separate purchase for the Huawei.

-Similarly, we can't really fault the performance in daily tasks at all.
+In terms of performance, we can't really fault the performance in daily tasks at all.
 This Kirin 980 processor, coupled with its custom cooling tech and the 6GB RAM (8GB in the 5G model), is more than capable of tackling even the most graphically intense games without any really noticeable frame-rate dropping or stuttering.